- by MollyJewelryUS

 You might think that choosing the right setting style is the final step—but not quite.
 Every setting also involves a question of height.
 The height of the setting can just as easily affect both the overall look of the ring and how comfortable it feels to wear.

-- Elevate the opal above the band for maximum brilliance and presence.
+| High Profile | Lifts the opal above the band for maximum light play. | Glamorous and dramatic styles. |

 👉 Related: Low vs. High Profile Ring Settings

-Popular Opal Engagement Ring Styles
+Most Popular Opal Engagement Ring Styles

 Solitaire